TakingItCasual/easymc/docs/getting_started.rst

 To set up your AWS account, a temporary IAM user is needed.
 To create the temporary IAM user, visit your `IAM Management Console`_ and create a new user.

-Please note that the AdministratorAccess policy given to the temporary IAM user is potentially dangerous (AWS provides some very expensive services (>$10,000/day)), so the user should be deleted after creating another IAM user with the script.
+Please note that the AdministratorAccess policy given to the temporary IAM user is potentially dangerous (running costs of over $10,000 a day can be incurred), so the user should be deleted after creating another IAM user with the script.

 In step 1, name the IAM user, and enable "Programmatic access" for "Access type".
 In step 2, switch to "Attach existing policies directly" and enable "AdministratorAccess".